 When you’re not traffic school eligible, hiring a traffic ticket attorney becomes more necessary to protect your job, your insurance, and your DMV record.

-Hire an Attorney to Help with Your Los Angeles Traffic Tickets
+Hire an Attorney to Help with Your Los Angeles Traffic Ticket

-My name is Attorney Paul Denni, and I’ve been handling Los Angeles traffic tickets for my clients for several years.
-For a free consultation, you can reach me by phone at 888-250-8450.
-You can use the contact form below if you’d prefer I contact you.
+My name is Attorney Paul Denni, and I’ve been handling Los Angeles traffic tickets for my clients for several years, representing them on thousands of traffic tickets.
+For a free consultation, you can speak with me personally by clicking here: